-Rilpivirine is used together with other medicines to treat human immunodeficiency virus (HIV) infections.
-HIV is the virus that causes acquired immune deficiency syndrome (AIDS). rilpivirine is usually given to patients who have not received any HIV treatment in the past.
-Rilpivirine is a non-nucleoside reverse transcriptase inhibitor (NNRTI).
-It works by lowering the amount of HIV in the blood.
+Rilpivirine is used to treat human immunodeficiency virus (HIV) infection.
+HIV is the virus that causes acquired immune deficiency syndrome (AIDS).
+Rilpivirine is usually given to patients who have not received any HIV treatment in the past.
+Rilpivirine is a non-nucleoside reverse transcriptase inhibitor.

-Rilpivirine will not cure HIV infection or AIDS; however, it helps keep HIV from reproducing and appears to slow down the destruction of the immune system.
-This may help delay the development of problems that usually result from AIDS or HIV disease.
-Rilpivirine will not keep you from spreading HIV to other people.
+Rilpivirine will not cure HIV infection or AIDS.
+It works by lowering the amount of HIV in the blood and helps the immune system.
+This may help delay problems that result from AIDS or HIV disease.
+It will not keep you from spreading HIV to other people.
 People who receive rilpivirine may continue to have some of the problems usually related to AIDS or HIV disease.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For rilpivirine, the following should be considered: